judecodetech/weatherproject/README.md

-Instructions on how to run the Weather Application This application was written in Python 3
+# Weather Project

+## Django Weather Forecast

+## To run this app, please follow the instructions below
+		Open your terminal
+		run git clone
-** Navigate to root of project 'cd weatherproject'
+ 		Navigate to root of project 'cd weatherproject'
 ** run the following commands in order: source venv/bin/activate
 Before you run the next command please make sure you have pip3